whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-08-Selected-By-Harrison-Blake-Subscription-Box-January-2016-Review-Coupon.md

 <DD>Value $22</DD>
 </DL>

-<p>Pocket squares are a great finisihing touch to your blazer/jacket.
-It makes any man look oh-so dapper and well put together, and it really doesn't take much effort too, just fold and insert into your pocket and voila, perfection.</p>
+<p>Pocket squares are a great finishing touch to your blazer/jacket.
+It makes any man look oh-so dapper and well put together.
+And it really doesn't take much effort too, just fold and insert into your pocket and voila, perfection.</p>

 <center><img src="/images/HarrisonBlakeJan2016PocketSquare2.jpg" border="0" style="border:none;max-width:100%;" /></center>
 <figcaption>The branding on the pocket square</figcaption>